yasinlachiny/php3/readme.md

 6.In Security Choose your EC2 key pair and IAM instance profile that you create in Requirement.
 7.In Database write proper username and password 8.Select Create app
-9.It takes a few minutes to show final status
+9.It takes a few minutes to show the final status
 10. ssh to EC2 VMs and Import a SQL file into the created DB
 ```
     aws s3 cp BACKUP.sql s3://BUCKET_NAME